 ERA X.Y The file named X.Y on the currently logged disk is removed from the disk directory, and the space is returned.

-- ERA X. All files with primary name X are removed from the current disk. - ERA .ASM All files with secondary name ASM are removed from the current disk. - ERA X?Y.C?M All files on the current disk which satisfy the ambiguous reference X?Y.C?M are deleted.
+ERA X. All files with primary name X are removed from the current disk.
+ERA .ASM All files with secondary name ASM are removed from the current disk.
+ERA X?Y.C?M All files on the current disk which satisfy the ambiguous reference X?Y.C?M are deleted.
 ERA .
-Erase all files on the current disk (in this case the CCP prompts the console with the message "ALL FILES (Y/N)?" which requires a Y response before files are actually removed).

-ERA B:.PRN All files on drive B which satisfy the ambiguous reference ??????.PRN are deleted, independently of the currently logged disk.
+Erase all files in the current user's directory.
+(See USER n, page 13.)
+The CCP prompts with the message ALL (Y/N)? which requires a Y response before files are actually removed.
+ERA B:.PRN All files on drive B which satisfy the ambiguous reference ???????.PRN are deleted, indepen- dently of the currently logged disk.